oasisprotocol/old-docs/src/operators/the-quest-rules.md

    channels.
 2. **Weekly updates**: We’ll send a weekly update outlining what to expect in the following week and highlight any other questions/issues that have come up in the community.
 We’ll share this via email and slack.
+Sign up [here] [mailing-list].
 3. **Weekly office hours**: We’ll host office hours every Thursday to answer questions in real time.
 Feel free to join as you see useful.
 We’ll also post all notes from those calls [here][office-hours-doc].
-4. **Weekly leaderboard**: While we don’t have a block explorer just yet, as we get something up and running we will share out a weekly static leaderboard so you all have a sense of where each node stands in terms of stake and blocks signed.
-We’ll share this via email, slack and on our blog.
+4. **Leaderboard**: During Availability Competitions you can find weekly updated leaderboards [here] [quest-winners]

 ## Closing Ceremonies

 The length of the competition will largely depend on how stable the network proves to be, how active you all are, and what we learn about our incentive proposal during this competition.
-So while we can’t share an end date today, we can tell you that we’ll provide plenty of pre warning beforehand.
+So while we can’t share an end date today, we can tell you that we’ll provide plenty of pre-warning beforehand.

 ## Resources to Learn More